codyromano/beaker/README.md

 - Webpack
 - React & JSX

-Ensure that node, npm and webpack exist in your $PATH.

 ## Usage & Customization

 Simply `import` the `Beaker` component.
 You can customize it in the following ways: